Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The most common way individuals are exposed is by breathing air that contains the diesel particulate matter.
 The fine and ultra fine particles are respirable, which means that the particles can avoid many of the human respiratory system defense mechanisms and enter deeply into the lung.

-People may be at risk:
+Workers may be at risk:

-Conduct a risk assessment to determine the health risks from exposure, and to identify the necessary steps needed to control these risks.
+The workplace should have a competent person (such as an occupational/industrial hygienist, safety professional, or others) conduct a risk assessment to determine the health risks from exposure, and to identify the necessary steps needed to control these risks.
 See the OSH Answers for more information on how to do a risk assessment.

 Questions to investigate include: